wenzx94/Coder-Space/README.md

 # Coder-Space
 Coder Space is a collaborative online coder editor.
+See demo at: https://youtu.be/9CWRGByvLuU

 -- Applied Socket.io and Redis to the ACE editor to support different users editing code simultaneously; (ACE, Socket.io, Redis);